Surgery for Buried Penis and Scrotal Lymphedema

 Surgery for buried penis and scrotal lymphedema is a complicated process.
 It’s done after other less invasive treatments have been tried.
-These include weight loss in obese adult males or compression strategies for lymphedema.
+These include weight loss in adults with obesity or compression strategies for lymphedema.
 Depending on the severity, surgery may be done by a team including both a urologist and plastic surgeon.

 The surgery is done under general anesthesia and usually requires a hospital stay.
-In overweight adult males, it may also include a procedure to remove fatty abdominal tissue.
+In people with overweight/obesity, it may also include a procedure to remove fatty abdominal tissue.

-The surgery usually begins with a catheter (thin, flexible tube) being inserted into the urethra to stabilize the penis and protect the urethra (tube that caries urine out of the body).
-The shaft of the penis is then separated from surrounding tissues (degloved).
+The surgery usually begins with a catheter (thin, flexible tube) being inserted into your urethra to stabilize your penis and protect your urethra (tube that carries urine out of your body).
+The shaft of your penis is then separated from surrounding tissues (degloved).
 Infected or scarred tissue is then removed.
 Surgery can involve:

-- Detaching the ligament that attaches the base of the penis to the pubic bone.
+- Detaching the ligament that attaches the base of your penis to your pubic bone.

 - Suction lipectomy, or the removal of fat cells using surgical suction catheters inserted through tiny incisions.

-- Panniculectomy, or the removal of the pannus (excess skin and fatty tissue that hangs down over the genitals and/or thighs).
+- Panniculectomy, or the removal of the pannus (excess skin and fatty tissue that hangs down over your genitals and/or thighs).

-- Escutheonectomy, or the removal of the fat pad above the pubic area.
+- Escutheonectomy, or the removal of the fat pad above your pubic area.

-Skin grafts are then done, if needed, to cover the penile shaft that has been separated from surrounding tissues.
-Skin for the graft is usually taken from the patient’s thigh.
-In patients with buried penis caused by scrotal lymphedema, skin grafts also may be needed.
-However, there is usually enough uninvolved skin to rebuild the scrotum without grafting.
+Skin grafts are then done, if needed, to cover your penile shaft that has been separated from surrounding tissues.
+Skin for the graft is usually taken from your thigh.
+In people with buried penis caused by scrotal lymphedema, skin grafts also may be needed.
+However, there is usually enough uninvolved skin to rebuild your scrotum without grafting.

 Risks / Benefits